Logos-Lu/oribatida.github.io/index.md

 2. Towards a globla synthesis of oribatid knowledge
 ```

-For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+For more details see [Logos Lu](https://www.researchgate.net/profile/Jing-Zhong-Lu).

 ### Jekyll Themes